ryleeliyixuan/Interactive-Lab-Hub/Lab 5/README.md

   * __Background:__ The challenge sees players trying to carve a design or shape – such as a circle, triangle or umbrella into a piece of honeycomb candy known as dalgona, a popular Korean street food treat.
 Winners get to progress onto the next challenge in a series of childhood games.
 However, anyone who cracks the candy, even slightly, gets shot dead by the soldiers.
   * __Interaction:__ We use the teachable machine developed by Google to identify if the candy is cracked or not.
 We’ll place the detector (ie. camera) over the participants.
 When the race starts, our observant system will keep track of the shape of the candy to detect if the candy is cracked or not.
 If the candy is cracked or the time runs out and the participants haven’t carved out the dalgona, our Raspberry Pi will sound alert that they are eliminated from the game.
 And winners will be notified that they can proceed to the next round.
 ![b-interaction](https://github.com/ryleeliyixuan/Interactive-Lab-Hub/blob/Fall2021/Lab%205/b-interaction.jpg)
-  * __Prototype Version 1:__ We only trained one shape (ie. circle) of candy for this version.
-We will later iterate our prototype based on the test we implement with potential users.
-[Video of implementation can be found here.](https://youtu.be/3UqkNbG3vNg)
-  * __Possible iteration and refinement:__
-    * 1. We can train our model for multiple shapes (ie. triangle, circle, star, and umbrella).
-    * 2. We can have a count down on the Raspberry Pi.
-    * 3. We can voice alert to notify the result of the game.
-    * 4. We can identify the face of the participants to rule out the loser from our system.
-    * 5. …